douglasgreen/outlines/computing/programming_languages/javascript.md

 ## Testing and Quality Assurance

 Testing and Quality Assurance (QA) in JavaScript are critical practices to ensure that your codebase is reliable, maintainable, and performs as expected.
-Let\'s discuss the key topics:
+Let's discuss the key topics:

 ### Writing Testable Code